moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 condition that significantly alters normal body weight will be excluded.

-**IMPORTANT**: Analyses will take place separately for children/adolescents <18 years old and adults of ≥18 years old.
+**IMPORTANT**: Analyses will take place separately for children/adolescents <18 years old and adults older than 18 years old.

 # 2. Genome-wide association analyses